xuzhiqin1990/MSDNN2ellipticPDEs/README.md

 This repository contains the code for the following paper:

 # A DNN-based algorithm for multi-scale elliptic problems
-created by Xi-An Li, Zhi-Qin Jhoun, Xu and Lei Zhang
+created by Xi-An Li, Zhi-Qin John, Xu and Lei Zhang

 [[Paper]](https://arxiv.org/abs/2009.14597)